High Court ruling may hurt claims of talc link to cancer

 Experts aren’t so sure.

-The Supreme Court ruling “makes it impossible for groups of plaintiffs in many states to sue a defendant in the forum of the defendant’s choosing,” said Howard Erichson, a professor specializing in civil litigation at Fordham University School of Law.
+The Supreme Court ruling “makes it impossible for groups of plaintiffs in many states to sue a defendant in the forum of the plaintiffs’ choosing,” said Howard Erichson, a professor specializing in civil litigation at Fordham University School of Law.

 “The decision means that non-Missouri plaintiffs are going to have a very hard time keeping their cases against Johnson & Johnson,” Erichson said.